chaosparrot/marithime_talon/README.md

   X Fix skip self repair flow
   X Fix remove target not being proper after a skip self repair / self repair ~ Real testing
-    - Self repair: There is something I want to *pause* where - repeat cluck to cycle through phonetics
+    ~ Self repair: Where - repeat cluck to cycle through phonetics ~ Self repair: There is something I want to *pause* where - repeat cluck to cycle through phonetics
     - Self repair: There is something I want to wear *pause* to wear - repeat cluck to cycle through phonetics
     - Partial self repair: There is something I want to wear *pause* to wear at work
     - Selection: Cluck cycle through single word